amejiyo/Web2Sum/README.md

-# WebSum
+# Web2Sum
- A mockup web application of web scraper to text summarize with word length selection
+ A mockup web application of Thai web scraper to text summarize with word length selection, and important text visualization.

 ## Appendix